cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 constructor.
 Java does this in order to facilitate a separation of concerns; that is, it lets each class setup/initialize their own stuff so that the child class doesn't have to duplicate the work that's written in the parent.
-We'll illustrate this with a small example in just a moment, but first take case to read the following note:
+We'll illustrate this with a small example in just a moment, but first take care to read the following note:

 > It's tempting to imagine that Java moves back and forth from child to parent whenever
 > `super` is used; however, thinking of it like that is error prone and often confusing.
 > Instead, embrace the "copy-paste" ideology that's espoused in our videos and apply
 > that thinking here.
 Although the parent constructor is not included as a separate
 > constructor in the child class, it's convenient to think of it as being pasted into
-> the child class along (renamed to `super`) with other inherited members.
+> the child class (renamed to `super`) along with other inherited members.
 Instead of
-> moving back and forth from child to parent, you simply copy and rename from constructor
+> moving back and forth from child to parent, you simply "copy" the constructor
-> into the child class.
-Eliminating the back and forth makes it easier to reason
+> into the child class and rename it.
+Eliminating the back and forth makes it easier
-> out what's happening.
+> to reason out what is happening.

 Now let's work through the example: